Frequently Asked Questions (FAQ)

 Display the samples columns indicating variable availability in chronological order (oldest to newest) or reverse chronological order (newest to oldest).
 The default is reverse chronological (newest to oldest).

 The Variable List

 As you browse the variables, they are displayed in a list containing a number of columns.
 The variable name links to the variable description, which includes detailed comparability discussions, universes, and enumeration text.
 The variable codes -- and their associated labels -- can be accessed directly using the "codes" links.
-The "type" column indicates if it is a person or household variable.
-In some contexts, like the alphabetic view, the two types are pooled together.
+The "type" column indicates the record type for which the variable is available.
+In some contexts, like the alphabetic view, variables from different record types are pooled together.

 In the area to the right of the "codes" column is a column for every sample that the user chose in "Select samples."
 By default, the most commonly requested samples from each year are selected.
 The country abbreviation and last two digits of the sample year identify each sample at the top of every column.
 Hover over the year with the mouse to see the full country name.
 If a variable is available in a given sample, an "x" is printed in that column.

 Each variable has a box on the far left in the column labeled "Add to cart."
 Use these to identify variables you wish to include in a data extract.

 You must be logged in to use the data extract system.
 If you are not registered, you must apply for access.

 At the top right corner of the variables page is a summary of your data cart.
 This box displays the number of variables and samples you have selected.
 Clicking the yellow circle next to a variable places it in your data cart.
 You can view your data cart at any time by clicking "View Cart."
 The "View Cart" link only becomes operative when you have selected a variable or sample.